 The workshop was delivered by two international facilitators with significant experience in marine oil and HNS spill preparedness and response including the response to HNS incidents.
 The workshop programme, contained a series of technical presentations on the various aspects of OPRC and OPRC-HNS preparedness and response based on the IMO OPRC HNS Model Course at the Managerial Level, combined with a number of case studies.

-The regional workshop on Preparedness of and response to Oil Spills with focus on Legal framework held for the PERSGA member states achieved all the objectives according to the feedback from Participants and they expressed their satisfaction with the course.
-From many of the participant’s interventions, it was obvious that such capacity building activities need to sustain in order to enhance the knowledge on the obligations and latest requirements of relevant international conventions in areas related to Oil/HNS spills.
+The regional workshop on Preparedness of and response to Oil Spills with a focus on Legal framework held for the PERSGA member states achieved all the objectives according to the feedback from Participants and they expressed their satisfaction with the course.
+From many of the participant’s interventions, it was obvious that such capacity-building activities need to sustain in order to enhance the knowledge on the obligations and latest requirements of relevant international conventions in areas related to Oil/HNS spills.
 Moreover, the training supports the implementation of the Regional Contingency Plan for Oil Spills.http://persga.org/wp-content/documents/PERSGA – Reg Workshop 2020 – Internat coop_Final proposed Agenda_V0.pdf

 http://persga.org/wp-content/documents/Copy of Oil Spill_Legal Inter Coop_Jeddah Participant list_Preliminary.xlsx